akcryptoguy/vps-harden/README.md

 sudo bash get-hard.sh
 ```

 The script will then walk you through each of the server hardening steps, offering prompts for feedback and other notes along the way.
 You really can't mess it up.
 I have tried.
-When you are finished, you'll see confirmation that the script completed setup and be given a list of notes about your installation.
+When you are finished, you'll see confirmation that the script completed setup and you will be given a list of notes about your installation.
 I'd recommend you take a screen shot of that page and save it for later.
 It has important information about your setup and if you don't keep note of the settings you entered, you could find yourself locked out of your server.

 Additionally, there are some additional files you can modify to suit your needs.
 I have listed a few of these files below along with why you might consider editing them.